2 American women detained after speaking Spanish in Montana file suit

 Suda told NBC News shortly after the incident in May that O’Neal approached her and Hernandez after overhearing them speak Spanish while buying eggs and milk.

 "He asked us where we were born, so I looked at him and I said, 'Are you serious?'"
-Suda told NBC News at the time.
+Suda said at the time.
 "He said, 'I'm very serious.'"

 He then asked the women for their IDs, and the three went outside the store into the parking lot, where Suda began to record the incident on her cellphone.